What Can You Eat To Lose Weight?

 Is that really food?
 Potato chips are not really potatoes.
 No, they are grease and salt.
 The potato part is just a grease holder.

-potato chips scattered on table Amazingly enough, if you look at it and add it up, potato chips are greasier than French fries, if you can imagine anything could be greasier that something that is basically just freshly boiled hot grease.
+Amazingly enough, if you look at it and add it up, potato chips are greasier than French fries, if you can imagine anything could be greasier that something that is basically just a freshly boiled hot grease holder.

 But to him that was "a bag of food."
 Well, it wasn't a bag of food to his body.
 To him the chips were fat pills.
 He didn't eat to lose weight.
 He ate to gain weight.